Single-shot holographic compression from the area law

 \end{lemma} We emphasize that this result requires no assumption about the distribution $\mathbf{p}$ and also applies to infinite-dimensional discrete probability distributions.
 It can be seen as a single-shot compression argument.
-In the appendix we provide the proof of the Lemma and also provide a formulation that applies to probability density functions.
 Due to the monotonicity of R\'enyi entropies, the above result implies a similar result for all R\'enyi entropies with $\alpha<1$.
-However, using an explicit counter-example we show the following in the supplemental material:
+However, using an explicit counter-example we show the following in Appendix~\ref{app:counterexample}:

 \begin{observation}[Higher R\'enyi entropies] Holographic compression cannot be deduced from an area law for R\'enyi entropies with parameter $\alpha>1$. \end{observation}